Analysts Expect Surgery Partners, Inc. (NASDAQ:SGRY) Will Post Quarterly Sales of $612.57 Million

-Equities research analysts predict that Surgery Partners, Inc. (NASDAQ:SGRY) will post sales of $612.57 million for the current fiscal quarter, Zacks Investment Research reports.
-Five analysts have made estimates for Surgery Partners’ earnings, with the lowest sales estimate coming in at $559.20 million and the highest estimate coming in at $635.73 million.
-Surgery Partners reported sales of $548.30 million in the same quarter last year, which indicates a positive year over year growth rate of 11.7%.
-The business is expected to announce its next earnings report on Wednesday, March 9th.
+Brokerages predict that Surgery Partners, Inc. (NASDAQ:SGRY) will post $612.57 million in sales for the current quarter, according to Zacks.
+Five analysts have provided estimates for Surgery Partners’ earnings.
+The lowest sales estimate is $559.20 million and the highest is $635.73 million.
+Surgery Partners reported sales of $548.30 million during the same quarter last year, which would suggest a positive year over year growth rate of 11.7%.
+The business is expected to issue its next earnings report on Wednesday, March 9th.

 On average, analysts expect that Surgery Partners will report full year sales of $2.24 billion for the current year, with estimates ranging from $2.23 billion to $2.25 billion.
-For the next fiscal year, analysts anticipate that the business will post sales of $2.50 billion, with estimates ranging from $2.40 billion to $2.60 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of research firms that follow Surgery Partners.
+For the next fiscal year, analysts anticipate that the company will post sales of $2.50 billion, with estimates ranging from $2.40 billion to $2.60 billion.
+Zacks’ sales averages are a mean average based on a survey of research analysts that follow Surgery Partners.

-Surgery Partners (NASDAQ:SGRY) last announced its quarterly earnings results on Tuesday, November 2nd.
-The company reported ($0.05) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.09) by $0.04.
-The company had revenue of $559.20 million for the quarter, compared to analysts’ expectations of $554.15 million.
-Surgery Partners had a negative net margin of 3.02% and a negative return on equity of 0.81%.
-During the same quarter in the previous year, the business posted ($0.59) EPS.
+Surgery Partners (NASDAQ:SGRY) last issued its quarterly earnings results on Tuesday, November 2nd.
+The company reported ($0.05) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.09) by $0.04.
+Surgery Partners had a negative return on equity of 0.81% and a negative net margin of 3.02%.
+The firm had revenue of $559.20 million during the quarter, compared to analysts’ expectations of $554.15 million.
+During the same period in the previous year, the business earned ($0.59) earnings per share.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Signaturefd LLC purchased a new stake in Surgery Partners in the 4th quarter worth approximately $63,000.
-Allspring Global Investments Holdings LLC purchased a new stake in Surgery Partners in the 4th quarter worth approximately $92,000.
-Dark Forest Capital Management LP purchased a new stake in Surgery Partners in the 2nd quarter worth approximately $122,000.
-Bridgefront Capital LLC purchased a new stake in Surgery Partners in the 2nd quarter worth approximately $217,000.
-Finally, Advisory Services Network LLC purchased a new stake in Surgery Partners in the 2nd quarter worth approximately $227,000.

 Surgery Partners, Inc is healthcare services holding company, which engages in the provision of solutions for surgical and related ancillary care in support of its patients and physicians.
 It operates through the following business segments: Surgical Facility Services, Ancillary Services, and Optical Services.